Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Model of the system

 \subsection{Infinite-horizon OCP}

 In this section, we investigate the case $N\rightarrow \infty$ for which, under some conditions, the terminal cost can be dismissed.
-In this case, we show that under the next additional assumption the terminal cost can be dismissed. \begin{Assumption} We assume that the optimal value function converges to a constant and finite value with model \eqref{eq:model} under the optimal policy $\vect\pi^\star$.
-I.e:
+In this case, we first make the next additional assumption. \begin{Assumption} We assume that the optimal value function converges to a constant and finite value with model \eqref{eq:model} under the optimal policy $\vect\pi^\star$.
+I.e.:

-\end{Assumption} Assumption \ref{assume2} can be interpreted as some forms of the stability condition on the model dynamics under the optimal policy $\vect\pi^\star$.
-We will further discuss this assumption in Section \ref{sec:MPC}.
+\end{Assumption} Assumption~\ref{assume2} can be interpreted as some forms of the stability condition on the model dynamics under the optimal policy $\vect\pi^\star$.
+We will explain this assumption in Section~\ref{sec:assum}.
+In this section, we consider the following undiscounted value function without terminal cost: